 “I would like you to do me one last favor, please.”
 Sure, he could ask me to do something for him, yet he wouldn’t do what I asked.
 “Anything.”
 I said, with a voice that reflected the lingering daze that still hung over me from our kiss.

 “I want you to think back of your memories from this week.
 Write a poem about all the important stuff that happened.
-I want to have that from you, just in case something happens.”
+I want you to write now while everything is fresh and clear.
+I don’t want you to forget this week.
+Please do it, just in case something happens.”

 “I will.”
 I said, my daze now worn off.
 Nothing could kill that better than a reminder that death is likely awaiting you and your love, to separate both for eternity.
 Nevertheless, I knew Cruz was going to work hard at his part, and I wanted to contribute as well.
 Plus, did I really think I was going to be able to sleep well?
 Writing down my thoughts and feelings would be the perfect way to spend my last evening here on Ardua.
 A tribute.

+I closed the door gently, walked back into the room, and plopped down on the bed.
+How was I going to write about a whole week in such a short time span?
+I guess that’s why he told me to use poems.
+Short.
+Concise.
+Packed with imagery and information.

 I tried to think back to my first day here on Ardua.
-I remembered the sense of loneliness I felt as I realized that I was alone on this planet.
+I remembered the sense of loneliness I felt as I realized that I was the only one I knew on this planet (and I’ve now come to find out that I don’t even know who I am).
 But then something miraculous happened.
 Cruz appeared, and he transformed me.
 I’m not going to say it was love at first sight.
 Not at all.
 He was definitely attractive and I really liked his personality, but I wouldn’t say it was love.
 Rather, it was a realization of hope and beauty that hadn’t been seen before.
 It was a new perspective on my situation, which Cruz provided.

 On winds of summer butterflies do soar,